ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian Publish Example Sites.md

-* Turns out, adding [Disqus](https://disqus.com/)-style commenting support to my digital garden wasn't as easy as it seems, by simply putting some universal code snippet (with one change) as an included file.
+* Turns out, adding [Disqus](https://disqus.com/)-style commenting support to my digital garden wasn't as easy as it seems, by simply putting some universal code snippet (with one change) in a file under the `_include` directory.
 I hit a snag.

 </div></div>